conneither/siem-dashboard-elk/README.md

+# NOTICE: This is a repo is a work in progress, I am in the process of pulling my personal configs and getting additional screenshots.
 # Custom Honeypot SIEM on AWS (Elasticsearch + Kibana + Logstash)

 This project sets up a honeypot (Cowrie) feeding into an ELK stack on AWS EC2.
 It collects, parses, and visualizes attacker activity in near real time.